gbinal/p-o-d.github.com/implementation-guide.md

 ### B) Best Practices and Examples

-* The required set of common metadata includes fields for a contact name (“person”) and an email address (“mbox”).
+* The required set of [common core metadata](http://gsa-ocsit.github.com/project-open-data.github.com/schema/) includes fields for a contact name (“person”) and an email address (“mbox”).
 Listing specific, accurate information in these fields for each dataset ensures that customers can give direct feedback on a dataset to the person who is most likely to be able to act on that feedback.
 * If you enable customers to leave comments on datasets, ensure someone at your agency monitors these comments and responds in a timely manner.
 When new visitors see outdated, unanswered comments, they are less likely to provide feedback.

 ## 4) Clarify Roles and Responsibilities